kpauljoseph/notesankify.github.io/docs/README.md

     - Start Anki
     - Launch NotesAnkify
     - Select PDF directory
+    - Specify Root Deck Name (All flashcards will go under this deck name in Anki)
     - Choose processing mode
     - Click "Process and Send to Anki"